dstackai/dstack/docs/docs/concepts/dev-environments.md

 </div>

-When `dstack` provisions the dev environment, it uses the current folder contents.
+When `dstack` provisions the dev environment, it mounts the project folder contents.

 !!! info ".gitignore"
     If there are large files or folders you'd like to avoid uploading, you can list them in `.gitignore`.

-The `dstack run` command allows specifying many things, including spot policy, retry and max duration, max price, regions, instance types, and [much more](../reference/cli/index.md#dstack-run).
+> See the [CLI reference](../reference/cli/index.md#dstack-run) for more details
+> on how `dstack run` works.

 ### VS Code